 Compendium of Country Case Studies: Accelerating Transition to Sustainable Agriculture

-To access the full Compendium of Country Case Studies, please click here.
+To access the 2021 Compendium of Country Case Studies, please click here.

 Agriculture is essential for so many reasons – for food, for livelihoods, for our economies.
 But it is also the second main driver of climate change after energy, and by far the biggest driver of biodiversity loss and environmental degradation.
 Although we have delivered miraculous increases in food productivity over the past few decades, we have done so at the expense of future generations, and without very serious change we risk undermining our ability to sustain ourselves.